Welcome back to the Two Pentacles Newsletter!

 Your Creative Works:

 We love sharing your creative efforts!
-Here are just a couple of our favorite submissions that we received this month.
+Here is just one of our favorite submissions that we received this month.

 By Samantha Massingale